2020's Best New Magic Cards for the 99

 Commander 2020

 Commander 2020, was released in tandem with Ikoria, and brought in all of the flavors and mechanics of that set, aside from companion.
 It also brought back the "partner With" mechanic from Battlebond for one partner pairing for each of the 5 decks.
 The decks were all 3 colors (although for some reason they didn't feel the need to include the fantastic new Triomes) and each deck included a single spell that is free to cast if you control your commander.
-The most popular of these was Fierce Guardianship, a counterspell (yawn).
+The most popular of these was Fierce Guardianship

 Core Set 2021